thestinger/termite/README.rst

 DEPENDENCIES
 ============

 A vte version >= 0.30.
-A patch is currently required to expose the functions needed for keyboard selection.
+A patch is required to expose the functions needed for keyboard selection.

 KEYBINDINGS
 ===========